textileio/js-textile/packages/js-threads/README.md

 ## Usage

-The tests within the underlying [sub-packages](https://github.com/textileio/js-threads/tree/master/packages) of this repo provide tests that use the various components of `js-threads`, and provide useful examples to explore.
+For an introduction to use the `Database` classe, read the [Threads Introduction here](https://docs.textile.io/threads/).
 Additionally, there are a growing list of [examples](https://github.com/textileio/js-examples) available.

-For the most comprehensive docs, see https://docs.textile.io

 ## Authentication

-Textile also provides remote Threads APIs you can use when developing your app.
-See [`@textile/hub`](https://github.com/textileio/js-hub) (or [docs.textile.io](https://docs.textile.io)) for details on authenticating with these APIs, and how to set up your own local development peer.
+Textile provides remote Threads APIs you can use when developing your app.
+See [`@textile/hub`](https://textileio.github.io/js-hub) (or [docs.textile.io](https://docs.textile.io)) for details on authenticating with these APIs, and how to set up your own local development peer.

 ## Developing

+Underlying the Threads Database are a number of ideas and technologies, which are outlined in detail in the [Threads whitepaper](https://github.com/textileio/papers).
+These components are all housed within this [mono-repo](https://en.wikipedia.org/wiki/Monorepo), and include a set of [core modules](./packages/core) for creating Thread identities and keys (`@textile/threads-core`), as well as tooling for data [encryption and encoding](./packages/encoding) (`@textile/threads-encoding`), networking (with support for [local](./packages/network) (`@textile/threads-network`) and [remote](./packages/network-client) (`@textile/threads-network-client`) key management), and a local-first, event-sourced [storage layer](./packages/store) (`@textile/threads-store`).
+There are also two entry points for running Threads DB, including a [local-first Javascript _module_](./packages/database) (`@textile/threads-database`), and a [remote-only, Javascript _client_](./packages/client) (`@textile/threads-client`).

-This mono-repo is made up of several sub-packages, all managed by [lerna](https://github.com/lerna/lerna).
+This mono-repo is all managed by [lerna](https://github.com/lerna/lerna).
 You shouldn't have to do anything special to get started, however, here are a few steps that will make it easier to develop new functionality locally.

 ```shell script
 git clone git@github.com:textileio/js-threads.git